GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (266).md

 **At Higher Tiers**: When cast at 4th tier or greater for each tier beyond 3rd, the range (including the range at which can be directed towards a new target) are both increased by 5 yards.

 **Critical Failure**: You conjure the spirit but it is angered.
 It chooses you as its sole target and will remain for a number of phases equal to your points of failure.
 Additionally, if its attack would qualify to damage your armor- it instead inflicts a psychic attack against you.

+#### Wildsense

+**Minimum Tier**: 2

+**Casting Time**: 5 actions

+**Duration**: 1 hour

+**Effect**: You draw upon the power of the wild.
+Your oralfactory senses (if you have any) are empowered, granting a bonus to all [Prcp] checks using sense of smell equal to the spell's tier.
+Additionally, if you can perceive a fey or sylvan creature with two or more senses, you know its creature type.
+Furthermore, while the spell is in effect, all magical forms of inebriation inflicted against you is halved and you have a bonus to saves against the magical abilities and spells of fey creatures equal the spell's tier.

+If the spell check was a critical success  you may choose to have it empower a different of the five basic senses instead.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond 2nd, you may increase the duration by half.

+**Critical Failure**: You receive inebriation equal to half of the spell's tier and have disadvantage on [Prcp] saves so long as you have spell sickness.

 #### Wisp Away